PavitarSharma/shopping-cart/README.md

 # Shopping Cart Application

-This is a simple shopping cart application built using Next.js and styled with Tailwind CSS.
+This simple shopping cart application is built using Next.js and styled with Tailwind CSS.
 The application features three main pages: a product listing page, a product detail page, and a cart page.
-Product data is fetched from a JSON placeholder site.
-The project demonstrates the integration of dynamic data fetching with React components and state management, making it a great example of how to build a responsive and functional e-commerce interface.
+Product data is fetched from a DUMMY JSON site.
+The project demonstrates the integration of dynamic data fetching with React components and state management, making it a great example of building a responsive and functional e-commerce interface.

 ## Features